Sitemap

 (joint with Florian Gunsilius)

-Published in arXiv, 2023
+Venue: arXiv, 2023

 Discontinuities in regression functions can reveal important insights.
 In many contexts, like geographic settings, such discontinuities are multivariate and unknown a priori.
 We propose a non-parametric regression method that estimates the location and size of discontinuities by segmenting the regression surface.
 This estimator is based on a convex relaxation of the Mumford-Shah functional, for which we establish identification and convergence.
-We use it to show that an internet shutdown in India resulted in a reduction of economic activity by 25Ð35%, greatly surpassing previous estimates and shedding new light on the true cost of such shutdowns for digital economies globally.
+We use it to show that an internet shutdown in India resulted in a reduction of economic activity by 25–35%, greatly surpassing previous estimates and shedding new light on the true cost of such shutdowns for digital economies globally.

 Media: